 If the Board determines that there are insufficient textbooks and/or instructional materials, the Board shall: (Education Code 60119)

-- 1. Provide classroom teachers and the public the reasons for the insufficiency, and - 2.
-Take action to ensure that the insufficiency is corrected within two years, using any of the following: - a.
-Funds available from categorical programs for textbooks and/or instructional materials, including funds appropriated in the annual Budget Act. - b.
-District funds that are in excess of the amount available for each student during the prior fiscal year to purchase textbooks and/or instructional materials. - c.
-Other funds available to the district for textbooks and/or instructional materials.
+1. Provide classroom teachers and the public the reasons for the insufficiency, and a.
+Funds available from categorical programs for textbooks and/or instructional materials, including funds appropriated in the annual Budget Act.